The Iboga Ceremony

 - Purging (vomit, crying, shaking, sweating, laughing, frequent urination etc)

 The journey continues throughout the evening and into the following morning.
-Just after dawn breaks, guests are escorted back to their rooms to begin a day of rest and discovery.
+Just after dawn breaks, guests are invited to return to their rooms or to connect with nature and begin a day of rest and discovery.
 This entire day is about introspection, and typically is spent with no sleep, reviewing the messages and teachings we have received from Iboga.
 This day can sometimes be more important than the ceremony itself.

 The use of any electronic devices, as well as communication with anyone outside of the retreat, is restricted on recovery day.
 This time should be focused fully healing and integrating, with no external distractions.